Kuruaya

-The Kuruaya people are an indigenous people of Brazil.
+The Kuruaya people are an Indigenous people of Brazil.
 They live along the tributaries of the lower Xingu River in the state of Pará.

-Currently there are approximately 159 living in their indigenous territory, the Kuruaya Indigenous Area.
+Currently there are approximately 159 living in their Indigenous territory, the Kuruaya Indigenous Area.

 Names

 The Kuruaya are also known as the Caravare, Curuaia, Kuruaia, or Xipaia-Kuruaia people.

 Language

-The Kuruaya language is a Munduruku language, which belongs to the Tupi language family.
-The majority of Kuruaya people now speak Portuguese.
+The Kuruaya language is part of Munduruku languages, which belong to the Tupian family.
+The Kuruaya people now speak Portuguese.